iancharles/cloudbuster/README.md

 ### An interactive tool for creating Cloudformation Templates

 ## Prerequisites
-- Python 3.7 or later needs to be installed (it does not need to be your default Python install)
+- Python 3.7 needs to be installed (it does not need to be your default Python install)
-    - If you are using Windows, WSL (Windows Subsystem on Linux) is highly recommended, preferably with Ubuntu 20.04.
-If using a different distribution with WSL, you may need to install a more recent version of Python.
+    - If you are using Windows, WSL (Windows Subsystem on Linux) is highly recommended.
+You still may need to install 3.7 alongside the system defaults, but 3.7 is available in the main repos of most Linux distributions.
+    - If you are using a Mac, there are many methods for installing Python 3, but many people like using homebrew.
+The incomparable Yousef Eledra has writen a Medium article on it.
+    - If you are using Linux and the system default for Python 3 is not 3.7, use your system's native package manager to find and install ```python37```
 - AWS CLI needs to be installed and configured.
     - Either version (1 or 2) should be fine
     - Profiles need to be set up in ~/.aws/config
-- Pipenv (or your preferred method of isolation) is **strongly** recommended
+- Pipenv (or your preferred method of isolation) is required for Cloudbuster v 0.1.0

-## Install Methods
+## Installing Cloudbuster
-Cloudbuster can be installed either by installing a wheel file through pip, or downloading the full source code and using a virtual env.

-### Install from wheel
-The first method is simpler, but runs the risk of incompatible depencencies if not using virtualenvs.
-First, download the wheel file (currently: https://github.com/iancharles/cloudbuster/raw/master/cloudbuster-0.1.0-py37-none-any.whl)
-Then, install:

-    $ pip3 install cloudbuster-0.1.0-py37-none-any.whl

-### Download source code directly
 First, download or clone this project.
 Navigate to the main folder.
-If using Python 3.7+ and Pipenv, you can create a virtualenv for this project by running the following command in the main folder:
+Create a virtualenv for this project by running the following command in the main folder:

-    $ pipenv install
+    $ pipenv install -e .

 After the virtualenv is created, activate it by running: